labermt/CST136SRS02/README.md

 After you have assembled your boats to specification, take them on a test voyage.

-Create a Wind and Current object as well as a Chart to keep track of your navigation.
+Create a Wind and Water object as well as a Chart to keep track of your navigation.

 Your boats should turn more easily if MonoHull but be more stable if MultiHull.